 10: If you are a relatively short person, you will feel much more superior compared to the average tall person!
 Thanks, physics

 11: No matter how many times you have deadlifted in your life, you will always be itching to improve upon it.
 Sometimes small things such as changing your set up can make all the difference in the world!

 12: Two simple words, GRIP STRENGTH! 🙌💪 Now you won’t feel embarrassed when the cute girl at your gym asks you to open her jar of peanut butter.

-13: As a personal trainer, getting someone to deadlift properly will always be satisfying for me.
+13: As a personal trainer, getting someone to deadlift correctly will always be satisfying for me.
 Most people don’t have the hip mobility, ankle or thoracic spine mobility required to do the this properly.
 This will be keeping me busy for a long time.

 15: For you ladies, you will feel like Superwoman.
-It basically comes with mind control abilities over any man in your surrounding area when they see you deadlifting.
+It comes with mind control abilities over any man in your surrounding area when they see you deadlifting.

 20: Doesn’t matter how old you are, you can always be making gains on the deadlift!